 If a student is reported to have been missing for more than 24 hours, the Dairy Cattle Center Facility Manager and/or the Herd Administrator should be notified.
 Once a student is reported to be missing, the facility manager and/or herd administrator will immediately notify UWPD, who will begin an investigation.
 UWPD will be informed if the missing person is under 18 and not emancipated.
 If the missing student is under 18 and not emancipated, UWPD will notify Madison Police Department, custodial parent(s) or guardian, and any additional contact person, if any, designated by the student, within 24 hours of the determination that the student is missing.
-If a student is over 18 or emancipated, UWPD will notify the emergency contact, if any, and Madison Police Department within 24 hours of the determination that the student is missing.
-If Madison Police Department was the entity that originally made the determination that the student was missing, there is no need for UWPD to notify Madison Police Department.
+If a student is over 18 or emancipated, UWPD will notify the emergency contact, if any, and Madison Police Department was the entity that originally made the determination that the student was missing, there is no need for UWPD to notify Madison Police Department.